mattgaviota/taskpy/README.rst

       -h, --help            show this help message and exit -a DESCRIPTION [DESCRIPTION ...], --add DESCRIPTION [DESCRIPTION ...]
                             Add a task
+      -f INPUT FILE, --file INPUT FILE
-      -c TASK ID, --complete TASK ID
+                            Add batch of tasks in a file -c TASK ID, --complete TASK ID
                             Check a task as complete
       -l [FILTER], --list [FILTER]